Pamporovo: Location

 The resort is set in the southern Rhodope Mountains at an altitude of 1620 meters above sea level.
 The highest peak in the area, Snezhanka Peak (Bulgarian: Снежанка) at 1928 m, is several hundred meters above the resort and hosts Snezhanka Tower.
 Pamporovo is around 260 km away from Sofia, 85 km south of Plovdiv, 15 km north of Smolyan, and 10 km south of Chepelare.

 Skiing

 The resort has 55 km of ski-runs and 38 km of cross-country skiing tracks served by 18 lifts with a total capacity of 13,000 persons per hour.
 Seven snow-levelling machines and 90% covered with snow cannons guarantee skiers comfortable and enjoyable downhill rides.
 More than 100 highly qualified ski instructors, fluent in various languages, are available to aid both beginners and intermediate skiers as well as snowboarders.
 Some new runs have been created and there is now another chairlift in operation Servicing the new Stoykite ski runs and a T-bar replaced with a fixed grip 4 Man chairlift.

 Climate

-The winters in Pamporovo tend to be mild, but have around 150 days of snowfall each year.
-This combination allows for a long skiing season at the resort.
-Pamporovo is renowned for its large number of sunny days during the winter, often topping 120 days from December to May.
+The winters in Pamporovo tend to be only moderately cold.
 The average January temperature is −3 degrees Celsius (or 26.6 F).